tweag/nickel/doc/manual/correctness.md

 [Type versus contracts: when to?](./types-vs-contracts.md).

 [^1]: This statement is to be nuanced.
-Using the Nickel LSP server in your editor, for example, does perform checks a head of type, while you are typing program.
+Using the Nickel LSP server in your editor, for example, does perform checks ahead of time, while you are typing program.
 You can also perform typechecking separately before distributing a configuration using `nickel typecheck`.
 However, a source program is not guaranteed to have been checked in any way before execution.